rhapsodic-legacy/AI_Data_Annotation_Pipeline/README.md

 # AI Data Annotation Pipeline

 ## Overview
-This repository contains an AI Data Annotation Pipeline designed to preprocess, annotate, and evaluate text data for sentiment analysis.
-The pipeline processes movie reviews from the IMDb dataset, using DistilBERT to predict sentiment (positive or negative), refines low-confidence predictions through prompt engineering, and evaluates performance with detailed metrics and visualizations.
-Its purpose is to demonstrate end-to-end data annotation workflows, showcasing skills in natural language processing (NLP), data ethics, and model evaluation, applicable to AI training and research.
+This repository hosts an AI Data Annotation Pipeline for sentiment analysis on movie reviews from the IMDb dataset.
+It leverages DistilBERT to predict positive or negative sentiment, preprocesses text to remove personally identifiable information (PII), refines low-confidence predictions via prompt engineering, and evaluates performance with detailed metrics and visualizations.
+The pipeline serves as a showcase of natural language processing (NLP), ethical data handling, and model evaluation, ideal for AI training, research, or learning NLP workflows.

-Key features:
+Key components:
-- **Preprocessing**: Removes personally identifiable information (PII) using spaCy and Regex for ethical data handling.
+- **Preprocessing**: Removes PII using spaCy and Regex to ensure data privacy.
-- **Annotation**: Applies DistilBERT for sentiment classification.
+- **Annotation**: Uses DistilBERT for sentiment classification.
-- **Prompt Engineering**: Refines predictions with confidence below 0.95 to improve accuracy.
+- **Prompt Engineering**: Refines predictions with confidence <0.95 to enhance accuracy.
-- **Evaluation**: Computes class-specific and weighted precision, recall, and F1-score.
+- **Evaluation**: Calculates class-specific and weighted precision, recall, and F1-score.
-- **Visualization**: Generates confidence histograms and confusion matrices.
+- **Visualization**: Produces confidence histograms and confusion matrices.
-- **Error Analysis**: Identifies patterns in misclassified samples.
+- **Error Analysis**: Identifies linguistic patterns in misclassified samples.

 ## Pipeline Diagram
-The following Mermaid diagram illustrates the pipeline’s workflow:
+The following Mermaid diagram outlines the pipeline’s workflow:

 ```mermaid
 graph TD